-When I was in high school I worked for a restaurant.
-The owner of the restaurant once told me that he did not believe in giving raises unless someone asked for one.
+When I was in high school, I worked for a restaurant.
+The restaurant owner once told me that he did not believe in giving raises unless someone asked for one.

-After I had been on the job for a few years, my boss called me into his office and gave me a raise – totally out of character for him.
+After being on the job for a few years, my boss called me into his office and gave me a raise – totally out of character for him.

-While I don’t agree with his approach to rewarding employees, I do think his point was valid – if you don’t think you deserve a raise enough to ask for it, you may not deserve one.
+While I disagree with his approach to rewarding employees, I do think his point was valid – if you don’t think you deserve a raise enough to ask for it, you may not deserve one.

 So how do you respond if an employee pops in your office and says, “I want a raise”?

-6 Things to Consider When an Employee Asks for a Pay Increase
+6 Things To Consider When An Employee Asks For A Pay Increase

 1. Compensation Strategy

-This includes an organizational approach to budgeting, benchmarking and distributing a total employee benefit package.
+This includes an organizational approach to budgeting, benchmarking, and distributing a total employee benefits package.
 This should also include the organization’s approach for awarding raises in the middle of a raise cycle.